jonas-schievink/rubble/README.md

 [![docs.rs](https://docs.rs/rubble/badge.svg)](https://docs.rs/rubble/)
 [![Build Status](https://travis-ci.org/jonas-schievink/rubble.svg?branch=master)](https://travis-ci.org/jonas-schievink/rubble)

-This is a work in progress Bluetooth® Low Energy compatible, zero-allocation protocol stack for embedded Rust.
+Rubble is a Bluetooth® Low Energy compatible protocol stack for embedded Rust.

+Currently, Rubble supports Nordic's nRF52-series of MCUs.
+However, it was designed to be hardware-independent, so support crates for other MCU families are always welcome.

 [API documentation (master)](https://jonas-schievink.github.io/rubble/)

-**NOTE: None of this has passed the Bluetooth® Qualification Process, so it cannot be used in commercial products!**
+**NOTE: None of this has passed the Bluetooth® Qualification Process, so it must not be used in commercial products!**

 ## Contributing